The Bystander Effect: Why Pupils Stay Silent and How

 Anwer et al. (2024)

 This research examines why workplace harassment goes unreported at educational institutions, focusing on bystander effect.
-Teachers and educational administrators can use these findings to create safer environments where staff feel empowered to report misconduct and support colleagues facing harassment.
+Teachers and educational administrators can use these findings to create safer environments where staff feel equiped to report misconduct and support colleagues facing harassment.

 THE EFFECT OF FLIPPED CLASSROOM PRACTICES ON STUDENTS' ACADEMIC ACHIEVEMENT AND RESPONSIBILITY LEVELS IN SOCIAL STUDIES COURSE View study ↗